Jenna Ortega Won’t Be Trapped in Hollywood’s Pay Gap Maze, Demanded ‘Scream’ Execs for a Seven-Figure Compensation

 On November 21, the story broke that Spyglass had fired Mexican star Melissa Barrera.
 The company considered that Barrera’s Instagram stories, referring to the situation in Gaza as “genocide and ethnic cleansing,” were antisemitic.

-According to “The Hollywood Reporter,” Barrera’s firing happened a month before the news of her departure broke.
+According to The Hollywood Reporter, Barrera’s firing happened a month before the news of her departure broke.
 The Mexican actress was let go “in the early weeks of the Israel-Hamas war when Barrera had become increasingly vocal.”
-The actress already had a deal to return to “Scream 7.”
+The actress already had a deal to return to Scream 7.

 Following her public dismissal, Barrera chose to speak up.
-The actress again took to Instagram to condemn antisemitism and islamophobia.
+The actress took to Instagram to condemn antisemitism and islamophobia.
 She also pointed out the importance of using her platform to raise awareness.

 “As a Latina, a proud Mexicana, I feel the responsibility of having a platform that allows me the privilege of being heard, and therefore, I have tried to use it to raise awareness about issues I care about and to lend my voice to those in need,” she wrote.

-“Scream” faces an uncertain future
+Scream faces an uncertain future

-Even after previous cast departures, the absence of Barrera and Ortega places the future of the “Scream” franchise now more uncertain than ever.
-With both Latinas in leading roles, “Scream 6” broke records set by previous franchise installments.
-The film received positive reviews and took the number-one spot at the box office.
+Barrera and Ortega’s absence from the upcoming installment of the franchise places Scream in uncertain territory.
+With both Latinas in leading roles, Scream 6 broke records, received positive reviews and took the number-one spot at the box office.

 Barrera and Ortega’s departure now poses a new challenge for the franchise.
 As rumored, the film is still focusing on the Carpenter sisters, portrayed by the Latina actresses.
-With both out of the picture, “Scream 7” is inevitably up for a significant shakeup.
+With both out of the picture, Scream 7 is inevitably up for a significant shakeup.